Killing of Nahida and Samar Anton

 On 16 December 2023, two Palestinian Christians, Nahida Khalil Anton (ناهد خليل بولس أنطون) and her daughter Samar Kamal Anton (سمر كمال أنطون), were shot and killed while they were walking inside the grounds of the Holy Family Church to go to the bathroom during the Gaza war.

 The Latin Patriarchate of Jerusalem said that the shots were fired by an Israeli sniper.
-The IDF has repeatedly denied this.
+The Israel Defense Forces (IDF) has repeatedly denied this.

 Background

+Beginning of the war

-At the outbreak of war, the Christian community in Gaza numbered 1,017 members, of which 135 were Catholic, and together they make up barely 0.05% of the population of the Gaza Strip.
+At the outbreak of war, the Christian community in the Gaza Strip numbered 1017 members, of which 135 were Catholic, and together they make up barely 0.05% of the population of the Gaza Strip.
 Relations with the wider Muslim population were peaceful, with outreach programmes catering to the poor and elderly, and thousands of Muslim children studied in Christian schools.
-During the hostilities, the Holy Family Church in Rimal became a refuge for over 300 displaced, mostly Christian, individuals, and by the time of the killings, was sheltering 648 Gazans.
+During the hostilities, the Holy Family Church in Rimal, Gaza City, became a refuge for over 300 displaced, mostly Christian, individuals, and by the time of the killings, was sheltering 648 Gazans.
 The church was well prepared to offer these services because experience of many prior conflicts had led it to stockpile supplies for such emergencies.

+October–November

-These had been replenished during the 2023 November ceasefire, though by December the community was on short rations.
+These had been replenished during the November 2023 ceasefire, though by December the community was on short rations.

-After an intense exchange of emails through 14 to the 26 October between the Catholic Relief Services and U.S. Senate staffers, the latter had informed Israeli military liaisons that the church was sheltering civilians, providing them with the exact coordinates of 4 buildings.
+After an intense exchange of emails through 14 to the 26 October between the Catholic Relief Services (CRS) and U.S. Senate staffers, the latter had informed Israeli military liaisons that the church was sheltering civilians, providing them with the exact coordinates of four buildings.
 The IDF responded that it could not guarantee the safety of any civilians inside, urging that the community be evacuated, something that was not feasible given the many disabled and elderly in their care.
 In one email, one of the four buildings, the Handicap Children's House, was identified as being a mosque by the Israeli authorities.